 Fr.
 Loren has been the Pastor at Sacred Heart Parish for eight years.
 He recently celebrated his 40th jubilee as a priest, and led Sacred Heart’s “All Are Welcome” capital campaign for interior improvements.
 The campaign raised three times its original goal, and resulted in a variety of additional improvements to the church, including one-of-a-kind mural artwork installed in the vestibule of the church.
 Born and raised in Bay City, Michigan, Fr.
 Loren attended St. Hyacinth’s Elementary and St. Stanislaus High School before transferring to St. Paul Seminary in Saginaw.
 He has a deep devotion to Catholic education, including the rigor, values and service learning which makes his commitment to our mission at SHA very meaningful.
 He recently summarized his years of service in three words: faith, hope and love.
 “It is necessary to have faith in God, and faith in each other,” he says.
 “Along with hope and love.”
 Fr.
 Loren is not only a leader when it comes to development planning for the Academy, he is also an investor himself, giving generously to support annual events and the SHA Foundation.

 Mary Kay Yonker was named Principal of Sacred Heart Academy in January 2015.
 A native of Shepherd and a member of Sacred Heart Parish, Mrs. Yonker has more than 20 years of administrative, leadership and classroom experience.
-She and her husband, Steve, have three daughters currently enrolled at the Academy.
+She and her husband, Steve, have two daughters currently enrolled at the Academy and a daughter that recently graduated from the Academy.
 She is a proven leader, and SHA has been blessed by the great passion, energy and faith she exemplifies in the principal role.
 “Mary Kay is committed to our Catholic identity, a positive approach to leadership, and developing relationships with teachers and students which encourage higher achievement,” says Fr.
 Loren Kalinowski, Pastor of Sacred Heart Parish.
 Sacred Heart was specifically seeking an academic leader to promote its vibrant, service-oriented student culture rooted in the Catholic faith, and found one in Mrs. Yonker, whose proven successes from 25 years in education, the last 17 as a principal in three different school districts, most recently Alma Public Schools.
 "I’m inspired to be part of a tradition of excellence at Sacred Heart Academy.
 I look forward to building partnerships and establishing relationships with the staff, parents and school community.
 I especially enjoy my connection with students.
 Their energy, honesty and curiosity continually inspire me,” Yonker said.
 In her first six months at SHA, Mrs. Yonker successfully funded the $500,000 Science, Technology, Engineering and Math (STEM) Initiative, resulting in an all-new science lab at the Academy and Chromebook 1:1 integration for 7th through 12th graders.
-Mary Kay can be reached at firstname.lastname@example.org or (989) 772-1457.
+Mary Kay can be reached at email@example.com or (989) 772-1457.

 Director of Development